 - Flexible and responsive workforce.

-- Benefits of good diversity and inclusion policies can mean:
+- Benefits of good diversity and inclusion policies include:

 What does my firm need to do?